 - Submit the project for Full Committee Review

-Although not an FDA requirement, the University IRB requires physicians to obtain informed consent from the patient or the patient's legally authorized representative using the IRB-approved consent form or modified clinical consent or operative permit specific to use of the HUD.
-Before use of an HUD, patients must be informed of the following
+Although not an FDA requirement, the University IRB requires physicians to obtain informed consent from the patient or the patient's legally authorized representative.
+Before use of an HUD, patients must be informed and documentation made in the patient's record of the following

 - risks and potential benefits of the HUD,

 - procedures associated with the use of the device, and

 - a statement that the device is a humanitarian use device for which effectiveness for the labeled indication has not been demonstrated.